-Additionally, there are plenty of steps you can take to boost your credit score while you shop for a loan, improving your chances of getting approved and snagging a better interest rate.
-Some steps can even give your credit score a lift — albeit a modest one — in just a month’s time.
+But first, keep in mind that there are plenty of steps you can take to boost your credit score while you shop for a loan.
+If you can improve your score, you’ll have a much better chance of getting approved and snagging a better interest rate.
+You can even raise your credit score in as little as month’s time.

-But until then, here are the best lenders and services offering car loans for bad credit borrowers:
+As you work to improve your score, check out our list of the best lenders offering car loans for bad credit borrowers:

 The Simple Dollar’s Picks for Best Bad Credit Auto Loans

-- Auto Credit Express: Best for Special Financing
+- Best for Special Financing: Auto Credit Express

-- Capital One: Best of the Big Banks
+- Best of the Big Banks: Capital One

 Poor credit history isn’t always reflective of your character or work ethic, but it does affect the way a bank or lender sees you.
 If you have a poor credit rating, it’s nearly impossible to secure a traditional auto loan on your own.
 That’s why we did the work to find the top options for people who can’t secure a traditional auto loan.